 Yo!

-IEEE reserves the right to restrict the allowance for Country-Specific Changes for any IEEE standard at its discretion.

 [ORGANIZATION] shall ensure that the translations are accurate and complete.
-For the avoidance of doubt, all translations must include a Local Language translation of the title page, copyright page as well as front and back covers.
-No translation shall alter in any way the substantive technical material from the IEEE Standard.
-Each Translated Version must include: (1) a translation of the Licensed IEEE Standard into the Local Language and (2) the Publication Notice.
-No other content may be included without IEEE’s prior written consent.
+For the avoidance of doubt, all IEEE’s prior written consent.
 All Translated Versions shall be created in a hard cover bound format.
 Distribution of Translated Versions in other formats is strictly prohibited.

-Prior to distribution of a National Adoption, [ORGANIZATION] shall provide IEEE with information pertaining to the credentials of the individuals that performed the translation.
-[ORGANIZATION] shall confirm that the translation is of high quality and accurate.

 [ORGANIZATION] grants a royalty-free right to IEEE to use, sell, publish and distribute the National Adoption document in any format or medium.

 In all cases, ORGANIZATION shall provide credit to IEEE as follows: